LeBarbouze/tunacell/README.md

 # About this version

 This version 0.0.6 is now ready for public testing.
-Please report any bug you find.
+Please feel free to report any bug.